crunchy-devops/jenkins-pic/PETCLINIC.md

   Hit Build now and check

 ## Step 5 --  docker Test
- Click on new item enter a name petclinic-docker-test
+ Click on new item enter a name petclinic-docker-run
- Go down and copy from :  hello_world_docker_test click ok
+ Go down and copy from :  hello_world_docker_run click ok
  In Execute shell replace
  ```shell script